openclarity/vmclarity/rfc/multiple-go-modules.md

 The proposal here is to split the VMClarity repository into multiple modules:

 - **api**.
 Interface between all the services in VMClarity including the DB.
 Composed by API model, backend client and server.
-- **scanner** or **cli**.
+- **cli**.
 Responsible for running a scan in an asset and report the results back to api.
 Contains the logic to configure, run and manage different analysers and scanners.
 - **orchestrator**.
 Responsible for managing scan configurations, scans, assets and estimations.
 - **provider**.
 Responsible for discovery and scan infrastructure setup for each provider.
 Contains logic to find assets and run scans on AWS, GCP, Azure, Docker and Kubernetes.
 - **uibackend**.
 Responsible for offloading the ui from data processing and filtering.
 Slightly coupled with ui.
 Composed by API model, backend client and server.